RadixLogicalMoon/RadixNodeSetup/InitialiseSystem/README.md

 ## 1. Run CreateDefaultUser.sh
-This script can be run to create the new root user.
+This script can be run to create the new default user.
 ```
 # Download the file
 wget -O CreateDefaultUser.sh https://raw.githubusercontent.com/RadixLogicalMoon/RadixNodeSetup/development/InitialiseSystem/CreateDefaultUser.sh